zkutasi/adventofcode-2019/README.md

 * Part2 required a complete overhaul of the logic and required threading, queues, and the abstraction of the computer/amp itself: I put an amp into a thread with its own memory, io and everything, and then start them all with pre-fed queue input data and wait, while at the very end the answer is in AmpE's output queue, which I just need to read out.
 At the end it finally just clicked together.

 ## DAY 8
+* Part1 is easy if you notice that the abount of layers has nothing to do with width or height, it is based on how many numbers you got.
+* Part2 was straightforward with a little bit of 2D array handling.
+Start with the back of the image (reverse the layers) to build upwards.

 ## DAY 9